NICEE 2017 FAQ

 Q: How much space do I/we have to display our invention.

-A: Each invention will have only 2 feet of display space.
+A: Each invention will have only 2 feet x 2 feet of display space.
 Your Prototype must fit within this space.
 No over-sized displays will be allowed in the judging circle.
 Please refer to the Competition Rules Page for additional size information.

 Q: What if my prototype exceeds the display space: